winnieBear/gulp-velocity/README.md

 gulp-velocity
 =============

-A gulp plugin for rendering velocity template with JSON data,based on node module velocity
+A gulp plugin for rendering velocity template with JSON data,based on the node module velocity